What Is a Point-and-Shoot Camera?

-If you have ever taken a shot indoors and found everything looks yellow or blue, you’ve experienced an issue with white balance.
-Most good point-and-shoot cameras give you an option to adjust the white balance for your shot.
+If you have ever taken a shot indoors and found everything looks yellow or blue, you’ve experienced an issue with white balance settings.
+Most good point-and-shoot cameras give you an option to adjust the white balance settings for your shot.
 For a custom white balance, just adjust the setting under the same light that will illuminate your shot until the image on the screen looks good to your eyes.
 There should also be several pre-settings that change the white balance for you.
-Settings like day light, cloudy and fluorescent change the white balance for the situations they name.
+Settings like daylight, cloudy and fluorescent change the white balance for the situations they name.
 Tungsten is one you may not be familiar with — use it when you are indoors with a lot of incandescent lights to remove the yellow hues.
 Again, look at the screen, that should be a tell-tale sign.

 6. Be Creative and Have Fun

 The more photos you take with your point-and-shoot camera, the better you will understand what works and what doesn’t in different situations.
-When you get a new camera, it’s a good idea to take it out for an afternoon and use different settings for the same photo so you can see how they effect each shot.
+When you get a new camera, it’s a good idea to take it out for an afternoon and use different settings for the same photo so you can see how they affect each shot.
 Explore different compositions by taking photos from different angles and distances.
 Rather than having your subject centered in every shot, for example, place them near the side of the shot to give them context within their surroundings.

 Whether you’re using a cellphone, a point-and-shoot camera, or a DSLR, using different angles almost always creates more interesting pictures.
-If you simply stand in front of the subject and take the photo at eye-level, the shot is usually uninteresting because that’s the same perspective everyone has of everything they see.
+If you simply stand in front of the subject and take the photo at eye level, the shot is usually uninteresting because that’s the same perspective everyone has of everything they see.
 Squatting down to a low angle, or finding a safe way to get above your subject will create a photo that is more interesting because it comes from a perspective only toddlers and giraffes normally see.

-Whatever your style is for taking photos, your point and shoot camera is a great, light-weight accessory you can bring anywhere.
+Whatever your style is for taking photos, your point-and-shoot camera is a great, lightweight accessory you can bring anywhere.
 The quality and the range of features will almost always give you better, more memorable photos than what you could ever get with the camera on a smartphone.